Evanwt/Web-project/README.md

 # Web-project
-Put the 'document' file folder into the server, then find the index.html to open it.
+Put the 'document' file folder into the local server, then type in 'localhost/index.html'at the address bar in your chrome browser to open it.